vadimcn/codelldb/MANUAL.md

 |**lldb.launch.stdio** |Default stdio destination.
 |**lldb.launch.terminal** |Default terminal type.
 |**lldb.launch.sourceMap** |Additional entries that will be merged with 'sourceMap's of individual launch configurations.
+|**lldb.launch.sourceLanguages**| A list of source languages used in the program.
+This is used to enable language-specific debugger features.